washingtonpost/ans-schema/docs/proposals/2022-06-27_Auth_Proposal.md

 # Problem

 The [Signing Service](https://github.com/WPMedia/signing-service) was created to provide Photo Center & PageBuilder HMAC tokens which allow the use of images on the frontend.
-Without a field to store these tokens in, users would have to call the Signing Service for each image they want to display.
+Without a field to store these tokens in, users would have to call the Signing Service for each image they want to display using [Resizer V2](https://github.com/WPMedia/arc-photo-resizer).

 # Proposal